Gypsy Sisters

-Gypsy Sisters was an American reality television series on TLC.
+Gypsy Sisters is an American reality television series on TLC.
 The series debuted on February 10, 2013.
 It follows the daily life of Romanichal women located in Martinsburg, West Virginia.
-The series serves as a spin-off to its sister show My Big Fat American Gypsy Wedding.
+The series serves as a spin off to its sister show My Big Fat American Gypsy Wedding.
 The second season premiered on December 5, 2013.
 The third season premiered August 21, 2014.
 The fourth season premiered on May 31, 2015.
-TLC officially cancelled the series on July 30, 2015 due to low ratings.
+TLC officially cancelled the series on July 30, 2015 due to low ratings, the passing of Nettie's stepson, Rocky, and the murder of Mellie's dog.
+In March 2025, Kayla and Annie announced their podcast, “Gossiping Gypsy Sisters”, where they react to the series and provide their commentary, thoughts, and behind the scenes scoop.